What makes these London locations so desirable to renters?

-Property prices in London have been rising and they are expected to keep increasing over the year, especially with the Olympics coming to town in the summer which, as we know, will result in rents rocketing, but prices to buy in London will also be effected, which could in turn effect property insurance quotes too.
+Property prices in London have been rising and they are expected to keep increasing over the year, especially with the Olympics coming to town in the summer which, as we know, will result in rents rocketing, but prices to buy in London will also be effected, which could in turn effect landlord insurance quotes too.
 The more expensive a property, the more expensive the insurance is likely to be.

 So, what are the top three areas that will be the winners over the course of the year and subsequent years to come?

 First on the list was Kentish Town and Peter Malcomess of Chesterton Humberts has been quoted saying:

 “With the opening of the new French school in Kentish Town last September, enquiries on family homes directly related to the school currently make up around 15% of all our enquiries.
 These requests are mainly from French families living in London looking for large apartments or family houses in the area.”

 With many family appropriate properties available you can add masses of value to your property by making the most of the garden space available.